-Simple and full of flavor, homemade Four Cheese Quesadillas feature a Mexican blend of melted cheesy goodness with Monterey Jack, Asadero, Cheddar, and Queso Quesadilla cheeses wrapped in a hot, crunchy flour tortilla.
+Simple and full of flavor, my recipe for a homemade Cheese Quesadilla features a Mexican blend of melted cheesy goodness encased in a hot, crispy flour tortilla.

-Quick and easy to make on the stove, with only four ingredients and a few steps, cheese quesadillas are ideal for the ultimate snacks, appetizers, school lunchboxes, breakfast, lunch, and casual dinners.
+Quick and easy to make on the stove and with only four ingredients and a few steps, cheese quesadillas can be served as a main dish, side dish, appetizer, or snack and are ideal for breakfast, lunch, and casual dinners.

-Uncomplicated cheese quesadillas are kid-approved and family-friendly.
-They are also filling and versatile and can morph into a complete all-in-one, hand-held meal when meats and vegetables are added.
-The sky is the limit with almost endless flavor combinations, such as my popular Shrimp Quesadillas with Bacon.
+Uncomplicated homemade cheese quesadillas are kid-approved and family-friendly.
+They are also filling and versatile and can morph into a complete all-in-one, hand-held meal like my popular Shrimp Quesadillas when meats and vegetables are added.

 Ingredients – here’s what you will need:

-- Four cheese Mexican blend – I used a purchased already shredded combination of cheese, including Monterey Jack, Asadero, Cheddar, and Queso Quesadilla.
-You can substitute your favorite melting cheese or blend or use what you have on hand.
-Other easy melting cheeses include gruyere, fontina, and pepper jack.
-Hand-shredded cheese does melt a bit better, but all of the pre-shredded cheeses I have bought work fine in this recipe.
+- Four cheese Mexican blend – To save time, I use a purchased already shredded combination of four types of cheese, including Monterey Jack, Asadero, Cheddar, and Queso Quesadilla.
+You can substitute your favorite melting cheese blend or use what you have on hand.
+Other easy-melting cheeses include gruyere, fontina, and pepper jack.
+Hand-shredded cheese melts a bit better, but pre-shredded cheese also works fine in this recipe.

-- Flour tortillas – while authentic Mexican recipes mostly use corn, flour tortillas work best in this Americanized quesadilla recipe.
+- Flour tortillas – While authentic Mexican quesadillas mostly use corn, flour tortillas work best in this Americanized quesadilla recipe.
 For snacks, six-inch tortillas work well and are easy to handle.
-I prefer to use larger eight to ten-inch tortillas, however, when making them for a meal.
+However, I prefer to use larger eight to ten-inch tortillas when making them for a meal.

 - Mexican seasoning blend – I like to kick up the flavor a notch with a pinch of Mexican seasoning.
 The seasoning blend I used included ground chili pepper, garlic, onion, and cumin.
 You can substitute dry packaged taco seasoning or make your own seasoning blend.

-- Oil – just a tiny bit of vegetable or peanut oil coats the skillet, helps the flour tortillas brown evenly, and helps make them extra crispy.
+- Peanut oil – just a tiny bit of vegetable or peanut oil coats the skillet, helps the flour tortillas brown evenly, and helps make them extra crispy.
 You can substitute butter.

 How to make cheese quesadillas: